 So before we go into mods (which is pretty much what keeps this game alive today), let’s recap quickly.

 Owners of the previous, or second previous if you count the latest upcoming consoles, should get LE.
 This means Playstation 3 & Xbox 360.

 If you’re on Xbox One or PS4, then SE is your game.

 Everyone else on PC who never got into modding Skyrim should go with SE since the price difference is less than 10% and there is no question about the performance & stability gains SE brings to the table plus future mod support.

-There are also promotions and game marketplaces where you can often get the game for around $10 – $15 (scroll down in the offers list).
+There are also promotions and game marketplaces where you can often get the game for around $10 – $15.

 Skyrim Mods (LE & SE)